-Stowable Cockpit Tables (Option)
+Stowable Cockpit Table (Option)

-Your boat can be equipped with a tables for entertaining in the cockpit.
-The tables are removable and stowable.
-If equipped, the tables and pedestals are stowed in the underside of the mechanical hatch in the aft cockpit deck.
+Your boat can be equipped with a table for entertaining in the cockpit.
+The table is removable and stowable.
+If equipped, table and pedestal are stowed in the underside of the mechanical hatch in the aft cockpit deck.